-California Legislature Passes Two Resolutions on Nuclear Weapons, Endorsing the Call to Prevent Nuclear War
+California Passes Two Resolutions, Endorses Call to Prevent Nuclear War

 On Tuesday, August 28, the California Senate voted to approve AJR 33, a resolution introduced by Assemblymember Monica Limón that urges the U.S. to embrace the U.N.
 Treaty on the Prohibition of Nuclear Weapons and implement important protective nuclear policies.
 The Senate also approved AJR 30, a resolution introduced by Assemblymember Cecilia Aguiar-Curry that supports federal legislation to restrict the President’s sole, unchecked authority to launch a first nuclear strike.
 Both resolutions passed the Assembly last week.

 AJR 33 was introduced by Senator Bill Monning.
 Monning is well aware of nuclear dangers, having formerly served as Executive Director of the International Physicians for the Prevention of Nuclear War, winner of the 1985 Nobel Peace Prize.
 "Since the height of the Cold War, the United States and Russia have dismantled more than 50,000 nuclear warheads, but 15,000 of these weapons still exist and post a risk to human survival," he said.
 "Cities across California have passed similar resolutions. and California has long led the nation on important policies like this, and we must do so again, this time on the critical issue of nuclear weapons."

 The California Senate vote comes just weeks after the Los Angeles City Council unanimously passed a resolution to support the U.N.
 Treaty on the Prohibition of Nuclear Weapons and other critical nuclear security policies as part of the “Back from the Brink” campaign, a grassroots movement that is growing throughout the nation.